Connect with others who understand.

 Written by Emily Wagner, M.S.

 What do diabetes, eye surgeries, and aging have in common?
-They’re three of the 10 main causes of macular edema, a condition where fluid builds up and causes swelling in the center of your retina.
+They’re three of the 10 main causes of macular edema, a condition in which fluid builds up and causes swelling in the center of the retina.
 Without treatment, macular edema can lead to vision problems and, over time, even vision loss.

-In this article, we’ll cover the 10 main causes of macular edema to be aware of if you’re living with diabetes.
+In this article, we’ll cover the 10 main causes of macular edema.
 With this knowledge, you can be better prepared to talk with your doctor if you begin experiencing new vision symptoms.

 What Is Macular Edema?

-The macula is the central part of the retina, the light-sensitive tissue in your eyes that sends signals to the brain, and produces vision.
-The retina is found at the back of your eye and is connected to the optic nerve.
+The macula is the central part of the retina, the light-sensitive tissue in your eyes that sends signals to the brain and produces vision.
+The retina is found at the back of the eye and is connected to the optic nerve.
 Damage to this important tissue can lead to vision impairment or loss.

 Macular edema occurs when leaky blood vessels cause blood and fluid buildup in the macula, the part of the retina that allows us to see colors and fine details.
-Pressure from the fluid buildup causes edema (swelling) and thickening in your retina and macula.
-Macula edema is diagnosed with eye exams and imaging tests, such as optical coherence tomography (OCT) or fluorescein angiography.
+Pressure from the fluid buildup causes edema (swelling) and thickening in the retina and macula.
+Macular edema is diagnosed using eye exams and imaging tests, such as optical coherence tomography or fluorescein angiography.

 Symptoms of macular edema include: